-Property and equipment in excess of \$2,500 and \$1,500 are capitalized and stated at cost and depreciated over the estimated useful lives of the assets using the straight-line method, for the years ended December 31, 2023 and 2022, respectively.
+Property and equipment in excess of \$2,500 are capitalized and stated at cost and depreciated over the estimated useful lives of the assets using the straight-line method for the years ended December 31, 2024 and 2023.
 Depreciation and amortization are provided over the estimated useful lives of the related assets, generally three to five years.
 Repairs and maintenance costs are expensed as incurred.